One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 Watching Korean dramas, movies, and TV shows is a fun way to incorporate more Korean into your daily life and increase your vocabulary.
 If subtitles are available, turn them on in case you come across a word you haven’t learned yet.

-Listening to Korean artists or radio stations is another good habit to get into.
+Listening to Korean artists or radio stations is another good habit.
+You might even find a Korean podcast that you can follow along with and listen to in the background.
 While you won’t understand everything at first, try to pull out keywords and piece together the general meaning of a song.
 Then, try singing along with the Hangul lyrics to improve your pronunciation.

-It’s a well known fact that music or melodies can help you memorize new ideas, so go ahead and indulge yourself in some K-pop!
+It’s a well-known fact that music or melodies can help you memorize new ideas, so go ahead and indulge yourself in some K-pop!
+You’ll know all the words before you know it.

 Tip #10: Have an Immersion Experience